zilingh8/Edu_Tech_Analysis_Insights/README.md

 In this school project, I create insights for product strategy decisions by building a data pipeline with Docker, Kafka, ZooKeeper, Hadoop.
 Using Spark and SQL for data transformation and exploration.

-For more details see the following:
+For the Analysis Report and Insights see the following:

 1. Edu_Tech_Insights.ipynb : The report describes my queries and spark SQL to answer business questions that I selected.
 It describes my assumptions, thinking, what the parts of the pipeline do, what is given, what I set up.
 It also provides a discussion about the data, any data issues and ways to resolve these issues.

 Under the skh folder you will find: